Event times below are displayed in PT.

 We will compare Throughput Autoscaling with more common approaches to the horizontal autoscaling problem.
 We will explore some of the deficiencies of these more common approaches and how Throughput Autoscaling addresses them to keep Facebook’s web tier both safe and efficient throughout the day.

 Chris is a Production Engineer from Meta's Core Systems team.
-Having lived at the bottom of Meta's infrastructure stack for... read more
+Having lived at the... read more